sdorof1/java-persistence-frameworks-comparison/README.md

 * Pros
   * Writing SQL statements in XML mapper file feels good - it's easy to work with parameters.
 * Cons
-  * quite a lot of files for single DAO imlementation (MyBatisDataRepositoryImpl, DataRepositoryMapper and DataRepositoryMapper.xml), though navigation is not such a big deal
+  * quite a lot of files for single DAO implementation (MyBatisDataRepositoryImpl, DataRepositoryMapper and DataRepositoryMapper.xml), though navigation is not such a big deal
   * at version 3.4.0 unable to work with Java8 DateTime types (LocalDate etc.), support possible through 3rd party library (mybatis-types), see build.gradle and <typeHandlers> configuration in mybatis-config.xml
   * can't run batch and non-batch operations in single SqlSession, but have to create completely new SqlSession instead (see configuration in DbTestsApplication class).
 Surprisingly, this does not necessarily mean that the batch and non-batch operations will be executed in different transactions (as we would expect), so at the end this is not a total drawback, but just inconvenience
   * expected that localCacheScope=STATEMENT is default MyBatis behavior, which is not...
 I know this is questionable drawback, but it was kind of surprise for me, see mybatis-config.xml